liuzd1997/PyHDDBenchmark/README.md

 ## Simulation Output Directory

-Note: All the code execution results, including plots and data files, will be saved in the **`plot_result`** subdirectory by default.
+Note: All the code execution results, including plots and data files, will be saved in the **`plot_result`** subdirectory and the **`plot_result_ReducedOrder`** subdirectoryby default.
 If you wish to change the output directory, you can modify the corresponding setting in the `utils.py` file.